- Team Breakdown

 Creating a content plan

-A content plan is a document including the list of article topics planned for the nearest quarter (editorial portfolio of topics) and the publication schedule.
+A content plan is a document including the list of article topics planned for the nearest quarter (editorial portfolio) and the publication schedule.

 A content plan is created based on: